-One of the most commonly misunderstood parts of the law is the 5th Amendment and the Right not to incriminate yourself.
-The 5th Amendment’s Right against self incrimination basically says that you don’t have to testify against yourself, you don’t have to talk about the case, etc. This puts the burden on the State Attorney to prove the case beyond a reasonable doubt.
+One of the most commonly misunderstood parts of the law is the 5th Amendment, the Right not to incriminate yourself.
+The right against self-incrimination basically says that you don’t have to testify against yourself, talk about the case, etc. This puts the burden on the State Attorney to prove the case beyond a reasonable doubt.

 However, after a series of Due Process fights were had, the judicial system decided it needed even more protection of this basic constitutional right not to self incriminate yourself.
 The Miranda Warnings were born.
 The Miranda Warnings are not the 5th Amendment right themselves, but merely the vehicle that Courts have used to protect the right against self incrimination.

 This however is not the case.
 Because Miranda is the required vehicle for a confession to be introduced at trial, the failure to give Miranda Warnings only means that a person’s confession is not admissible where they are not read Miranda warnings.
 In other words, the case goes on, and the state can still attempt to prove the case.
 The only thing the state will not be able to introduce is the confession.
 Everything else is fair game.